- General Information

 There is no specific treatment available for mumps (other than relieving the symptoms) so preventing it by immunisation is very important.
-Australia’s National Immunisation Program includes the free mumps vaccine in its measles–mumps–rubella (MMR) vaccine.
-Children who are immunised according to the schedule receive the MMR vaccine at ages 12 months and 4 years.
+Australia’s National Immunisation Program includes the free mumps vaccine in its measles–mumps–rubella (MMR) vaccine and MMRV vaccine (measles, mumps, rubella and chickenpox [varicella]).
+Children who are immunised according to the schedule receive the MMR vaccine at age 12 months and then MMRV vaccine at 18 months.

 See Your Pharmacist or Medical Professional

 You should always see your doctor if you think your child has mumps.

 - there is repeated vomiting, headache and a stiff neck

 - there are any changes in consciousness, or extreme drowsiness